 P.J.: (Quickly.)
 Shhhhh, we can't talk now!
-The Colonel's a-comin'!
+The Colonel's acomin'!

 (Isabella runs in holding a dishcloth.
 Everyone stands in a straight line.
 Sheriff removes his hat.
 P.J. removes Chester's hat for him.
 P.J. and Isabella salute.
 J.P. and Sheriff place their hands over their hearts.
-The Colonel enters with his daughter, Dina.)
+The Colonel enters with his daughter, Dina.
+Song: "Dixie.")

-ISABELLA/P.J./J.P.: (Sings as Sheriff plays the kazoo.)
+ISABELLA/SHERIFF/P.J./J.P.: (Sing.)

 Oh, I wish I was in the land of cotton.

-Old times there are not forgotten, Look away!
+Old times there are not forgotten,

+Look away!
 Look away!
 Look away!

 Dixie Land.